 How to make an application

 If you want to make an application to submit a highways statement (to protect your land against claims for rights of way) or a combined highways and landowner statement (to protect your land against claims for village green rights as well as rights of way), and/or a declaration, you will need to complete application form CA16.
-This form is available for download, along with further guidance, at GOV.UK – Commons Act 2006: landowner statements, highways statements and declarations form.
+This form is available for download, along with guidance for its completion, in the ‘Downloads’ section on the right-hand side of this page, or at GOV.UK – Commons Act 2006: landowner statements, highways statements and declarations form.

 Before you send us your completed form CA16 you must make sure that: